joshjyu/rock-paper-scissors/README.md

 ## About

-A primitive rock, paper, scissors project played in the console (may update in the future with a GUI).
+A rock, paper, scissors project with a primitive GUI.

 This was made as an assignment for [The Odin Project](https://www.theodinproject.com).